carbon-design-system/design-system-website/src/content/style/motion/motion.md

 ## Principles

-Motion is an indicator of life, it breathes soul into a static object—giving it a certain personality, tone, rhythm, and purpose.
-When used properly, motion design should feel like a well choreographed dance, with all of the elements acting and reacting to one another in sync.
+Motion brings personality, tone, rhythm, and purpose to otherwise static objects.
+When used properly, UI motion should feel like a well choreographed dance, with all of the elements acting and reacting to one another in sync.
 Start with a clear objective, layering in movements that mimic reality and guide the user through an interface.

 ### Purposeful